-Dose your car make weird or strange noise, such as banging, nocking, squealing or grinding?
+Is your car making weird or strange noises, such as banging, nocking, squealing or grinding?
 Then this could be sign its time to get your car booked in for a check.
-Ignoring them could result in what would have been a quick and affordable fix, turning into a large and expensive repair.
+Ignoring noises could result in what would have been a quick and affordable fix, turning into a large and expensive repair.

 Brakes, suspension, timing belts, wheel bearings (to name a few) can all be culprits of noises when they are no longer working as well as the should/can.
 There are parts on cars that do wear over time and you should expect to replace them as general on-going maintenance of your car.
 As we always say, prevention is better than cure when it comes to cars and booking in as soon as you hear or feel any changes with your car will only help to keep it running at its best and as safely as it can.

 To book in for a FREE Vehicle Health Check, where we visually check and inspect all areas of your car, then call the office or send us a message.